-- The return of major Western brands (specifically European and Japanese brands) will boost the commercial vehicle segment. - A recovering mining industry will increase the demand for commercial vehicles. - Daimler is set to recommence local production and sales of commercial vehicles through a partnership with a domestic company. - Commercial vehicle demand will gain from the improved outlook for infrastructure project financing.
+- The return of major Western brands (specifically European and Japanese brands) will boost the commercial vehicle segment. - Daimler is set to recommence local production and sales of commercial vehicles through a partnership with Iran Khodro Diesel. - Long-term logistics opportunity as infrastructure growth gains traction will boost commercial vehicle sales.